BestTimesToVisit.com Logo

 Deutsche Bahn (DB) - Regional Trains

-For day trips outside Cologne or reaching further-flung suburbs, the regional trains operated by Deutsche Bahn are excellent.
-They connect Cologne Hauptbahnhof (central station) to surrounding towns and cities efficiently.
+For day trips outside Cologne or for reaching areas slightly further afield within the greater region, regional trains (RE, RB) are excellent.
+They connect Cologne Hauptbahnhof (main station) to surrounding towns and cities like Bonn, Aachen, and Düsseldorf.

-Cologne is a very bike-friendly city with dedicated lanes along the Rhine and through many neighborhoods.
-Bike sharing is a fantastic way to explore at your own pace, especially for shorter distances or scenic routes.
+Cologne is a very bike-friendly city with dedicated lanes and a generally flat terrain along the Rhine.
+Renting a bike is a fantastic way to explore the Altstadt (Old Town), the Rhine promenade, and parks at your own pace.

 Walking